Skip to main content

 • You are motivated to direct design practice towards social and environmental challenges

-• You demonstrate a capacity to engage with complex problems
+• You demonstrate a capacity to engage with complexity

 • You are willing to work collaboratively